1HD22/ISOM-5140/Lab-7.md

 - Select one of the security groups — preferably *LabSG1*  — and then choose *Resource timeline* to display all configuration items that AWS Config has captured for this resource so far.

   <img width="700" src="https://github.com/user-attachments/assets/93414497-1d9c-443e-a641-4769ecb76177" />

+  > The *Resource timeline* updates typically takes up to a few minutes.
+If you don't see anything here yet, try refershing the page again after a few minutes.

   **Important: Keep this browser tab open**.
 You will return to the *Resource timeline* view to observe configuration changes as you proceed through the lab.